 Audio Services staff have technical expertise in all areas of sound reproduction, from turntable and stylus geometry, through to sampling rates and sub-codes.
 This ensures efficient and expert reproduction of all recordings, from a straightforward copy of a 78-RPM disc to a major reconstruction of a damaged lacquer disc, or reproduction of poorly recorded or damaged tape material.

-Using analog (shown right) or digital processing and noise reduction systems, we can restore and enhance the quality of sound to its original level, regardless of the original format.
+Using analog (pictured) or digital processing and noise reduction systems, we can restore and enhance the quality of sound to its original level, regardless of the original format.
 New copies are then produced for ready access on compact discs, cassettes or video audiotracks, and preservation copies are placed in the collection for long-term safety.

 Copying or duplication is an essential part of media archiving.
 When fragile material is copied, we obtain a new preservation copy to ensure the survival of the original.
 In addition, making duplicate or access copies of collection material allows public access without endangering the preserved copies.
 Preservation copies are now made on polyester-based materials for archival permanence.